 If gestational diabetes is present, good medication or dietary management of the diabetes should be sought.
 Then there is no reason for inducing labour before the calculated date of delivery.
-In the case of well-controlled, diet-managed gestational diabetes, even a missed due date is possible.4
+Gestational diabetes that is well controlled by diet is not in itself an indication for induction of labor.
+In case of insulin-dependent gestational diabetes, induction of labour should be offered from 40+0 weeks' gestation.4